Look beyond the chain restaurants to explore York's vibrant food scene, from modern fine dining to hip wine bars and exotic street food.

 Special occasion, casual dining

 Chef Josh Overington and his partner Vicky Roberts have created a gastronomic cocoon that is a particular product of their food-obsessive personalities.
 At this lightly vintage-styled restaurant, indulge in a constantly changing eight-course tasting menu, served blind, so each course is a magnificent culinary surprise.
-Have no fear, for Josh’s clever, produce-driven dishes – like the rose veal tartare minced with fried capers, smoked bonito flakes and citrussy tonnato sauce or the nasturtium ice cream with pea velouté – are beautiful, considered creations that deliver oodles of profound flavour.
+Have no fear, for Josh’s clever, produce-driven dishes – like the 60 day-aged beef tartare with cauliflower & tomato sauce or the elderflower panna cotta with wild strawberry sorbet & elderflower vinegar granita – are beautiful, considered creations that deliver oodles of profound flavour.
 The biodynamic and natural wines are also a winning choice.

 Its sister wine bar, Cave du Cochon, is located on the same street.
-Sample a selection of cheeses, charcuterie and small plates with your drinks. £60 for eight courses at Le Cochon Aveugle.
+Sample a selection of cheeses, charcuterie and small plates with your drinks. £60pp Wednesdays and Thursdays at Le Cochon Aveugle.

-Chef Neil Bentinck’s globe-trotting small plates leap between East Asian, Indian, classical French and modern British influences with self-assurance.
+Skosh's globe-trotting small plates leap between East Asian, Indian, classical French and modern British influences with self-assurance.
 Each dish is a self-contained marvel.
-Don't miss his sensational hen’s egg, a glamorous union of Dale End cheddar velouté, mushrooms and Pedro Ximénez sherry, or the brown butter hollandaise fried chicken.
+Don't miss the sensational hen’s egg, a glamorous union of Dale End cheddar velouté, mushrooms and Pedro Ximénez sherry, or the brown butter hollandaise fried chicken.
 Skosh’s super-affable staff are brilliant, too.
-Plates from £3.30.
+Plates from £3.

 The Pig & Pastry